DhamindaA/ECV2/README.md

 ## 📄 License

 The ECV2 plugin binary is provided for academic and research use only.
 Redistribution, modification, or commercial use is not permitted without prior written permission from the author.
-© 2025 Dhaminda Buddhika Abeywickrama, The University of Manchester